 Honduras: Exporter Guide

 U.S. exporters enjoy a strong position in the Honduran market, thanks to the CAFTA-DR agreement.
 More than 95 percent of U.S. industrial and commercial goods can enter the country duty free, with the remaining tariffs to be phased out by 2025.
-Import tariffs for rice and chicken leg quarters will be eliminated in 2023, as well as for dairy products in 2025.
-The top U.S. agricultural exports to Honduras are corn, soybean meal, pork and pork products, wheat, and rice.
+Close proximity to the United States and one of the lowest logistical costs in the region positions Honduras as a distribution point for Central America.
+In 2020, the COVID-19 pandemic did not reduce total U.S. agricultural and related exports to Honduras, which totaled $774 million, a four percent increase from 2019.
+However, the pandemic did cause severe losses in the tourism and restaurant industry, and recovery has been slower than in neighboring countries.
+The top U.S. agricultural exports to Honduras are: corn, soybean meal, pork and pork products, wheat, and rice.
 Beer, pork meat, dairy, chocolate and cocoa and non-alcoholic beverages are the products with the highest export growth potential.
-We are experiencing a consumers push back, buying less food and trading down to less expensive items and brands.
-Rising inflation is forcing customers to reevaluate their budgets and make the necessary cuts to help stretch their dollars as much as possible.